Funkyaron/Plutonium/README.md

 Resources that went into this project:\
 "Raytracing in a Weekend" by Peter Shirley\
+"Raytracing - The next Week" by Peter Shirley\
+"Raytracing - The rest of your life" by Peter Shirley\
 "Fundamentals of Computer Graphics" by Steve Marschner and Peter Shirley